 Keep traveling on your pumpkin culinary odyssey and try this full-meal Persian Pumpkin Soup from My Persian Kitchen.
-Full of lentils and chunks of pumpkin and some other recognizable spices you probably already have in your spice rack—in other words, you won’t need to place a spice order from long-time favorite Penzeys in order to make this.
+Full of lentils and chunks of pumpkin and some other recognizable spices you probably already have in your spice rack.

-Serve the above soup in a roasted pumpkin bowl as shown using Sanam’s detailed instructions, or grab a couple of these adorable and affordable Pumpkin Serving Bowls from Target.
+Serve the above soup in a roasted pumpkin bowl as shown using Sanam’s detailed instructions, or grab a couple of these adorable and affordable Pumpkin Shaped Tureen at Pottery Barn (it’s on sale right now!).
 They’re the perfect vessel for this yummy soup but then can be a seasonal decoration when not in use.

 Don’t be turned off by the “v” word at the start of this recipe: Forkful of Plants’ Vegan Pumpkin Casserole looks incredibly yummy even if you normally don’t shy away from dairy, eggs, or meat.
 Roasted pumpkin is topped with a creamy white-bean sauce and then sprinkled with crunchy stuffing mix before getting baked all together.

 As the recipe states, this would make a great Thanksgiving Day side, but is easy enough to throw together for a regular old Tuesday night dinner.